-SI-UNIWARD is a side-informed variant of UNIWARD for spatial-domain steganography in uncompressed images generated by Stable Diffusion.
-It uses quantization residuals from the image synthesis pipeline as side information to guide embedding changes.
+In the StegoRank evaluation described here, SI-UNIWARD is applied to images generated with Stable Diffusion.
+In that setting, it uses quantization residuals from the image synthesis pipeline as side information to guide embedding changes.

 Use in tools

 SI-UNIWARD is currently represented in StegoRank as an experimental research method, not as an end-user tool.
-It extends the standard UNIWARD cost function by reducing the cost of modifications whose direction agrees with the residual between the continuous VAE decoder output and the rounded 8-bit image.
+In the evaluated Stable Diffusion protocol, it extends the standard UNIWARD cost function by reducing the cost of modifications whose direction agrees with the residual between the continuous VAE decoder output and the rounded 8-bit image.

 Detectability results